-Typography: We chose Avant Garde Gothic Pro for headings, as it’s a strong yet friendly typeface that catches attention.
-For the body text, we picked Futura from our client’s mother brand and it’s also a clean sans-serif for mobile.
+Typography: We chose Avant Garde Gothic Pro for the entire design, as it’s a strong yet friendly typeface that catches attention.

 Iconography: The icon style is illustrative of the activities and are playful.

 Buttons: We created them clean with fully rounded corners, for a clean and friendly look.

 I went through a roller coaster in logo creation.
 Being unclear of what the client wanted for the app name and logo (which was failure from our communications), we went around many different sketches in different directions.
-The client wanted to incorporate certain elements from the current business logo, such as the mountain shape to represent wellness and Monashee, and the plus sign to represent health.
+We strived to incorporate certain elements from the current business logo, such as the mountain shape to represent wellness and Monashee, and the plus sign to represent health.
 We explored different logo design that plays with the theme of wellness (with the leaves), mountains (with M shape), and C that stands for Collective.

 After showing the variations to our client and confirming the preferred app name, we finally got a logo that we’re happy about!

 This logo incorporates the C that stands for Collective, leaves that represents wellness/holistic living, and plus sign for health.
 The name Monashee Collective is to differentiate with the mother brand and to emphasize on the idea of ‘collective’.
 Below are some logo variations with different colours and backgrounds.

 Icons creation: It was a great learning experience for me in creating iconography for the project.
-Creating icons that replicate human bodies was harder than other types and I’m glad I did them.
+Creating icons that replicate human bodies was harder than other types and I’m very glad to work on them.